avecnavadita/qbasic-blog/_posts/2021-7-20-areofcircle.md

 ---
 layout: post
-title: "Finds the area of a circle"
+title: "Find the area of a circle"
 ---

 ## Introduction